aminemoussi/Convolutional-Neural-Netwoks/README.md

 -------
 # 2. Faster R-CNN Object Detection in PyTorch

  Faster R-CNN implementation for object detection, training, inference, and mAP evaluation using PyTorch.
 The goal was to create a simplified, easy-to-understand version without heavy abstractions, based on the official PyTorch Faster R-CNN codebase.

-It supports batch size of 1 and single-scale ROI pooling, trained on the PASCAL VOC 2007 dataset, achieving ~61-62% mAP.
+The project is split into two main parts to provide a comprehensive understanding of the model:
+- **From-Scratch Implementation**: A detailed, modular build of the Faster R-CNN network, including the Region Proposal Network (RPN) and ROI Pooling layers.
+This implementation intentionally avoids high-level abstractions to make the underlying mechanics and data flow easy to follow.
+- **Torchvision Implementation**: A parallel implementation using PyTorch's built-in torchvision.models.detection.fasterrcnn_resnet50_fpn for comparison.
+This demonstrates how to leverage and fine-tune pre-built models for efficient development.

 ### Key Features
 - **Custom Build**: Manually implemented Region Proposal Network (RPN) and Region of Interest (ROI) pooling/head using PyTorch primitives for deeper understanding.